 When you trade stocks in the stock market, you are not thinking about an honorable price, but the best price you can get.
-Now with the profits you make you might give the rest to charity, like many investors do, but the motive at the point of business is to optimizes your price.
+Now with the profits you make, you might give the rest to charity as many investors do, but the motive at the point of business is to optimizes your price.

-This is how Renaissance economics gave birth to modern political economy.
+This is how Renaissance economics gave birth to the modern political economy.
 A shift in the way analysis was done.
-A simple shift in the idea of just price and business, to self motivated action.
-Greed is an inordinate desire that distorts the soul. enlightened self-interest is something else.
-It does help understand aggregate economic behavior.
+A simple shift in the idea of just price and business to self-motivated action.
+Greed is an inordinate desire that distorts the soul.
+Enlightened self-interest is something else.
+It does help us understand aggregate economic behavior.